newcity/newcity-wp-shortcodes/README.md

 ## Setting default enabled plugins for a theme

-This plugin sets a Wordpress option called `newcity_shortcodes_options`.
+This plugin sets a WordPress option called `newcity_shortcodes_options`.
 It contains a single array called `enabled_shortcodes[]`.
 By setting this value with PHP, most likely in your theme's `functions.php` file, you can either lock the values down permanently or set up an initial state for the theme.